kit-zhou/kit-zhou.github.io/_pages/teaching.md

 nav_order: 6
 ---

 Current students, please check Canvas for your course information.
+I am teaching ECON 110: Principles of Economics Fall 2025 and ECON 255: Microeconomics in SPring 2026.

 # As Instructor of Record